 Cooler months in West Chester are upon us.
-In fact, the months of October through February have a track record of carbon monoxide safety concerns with 68 percent of carbon monoxide related deaths caused by home appliances happening throughout those months.
-To understand the safety of your home, set up an annual furnace service now, before the cold of winter is here.
+In fact, the months of October through February have a history of carbon monoxide safety concerns with 68 percent of carbon monoxide related deaths caused by home appliances happening throughout those months.
+To understand the safety of your home, set up an annual furnace service now, before the cold of winter is upon us.

-According to a new survey from Service Experts Heating and Air Conditioning, 94 percent of homeowners know that their furnace could give off deadly carbon monoxide gas, but greater than half don't do anything to prevent it from occurring.
+According to a new survey from Service Experts Heating and Air Conditioning, 94 percent of homeowners know that their furnace could release deadly carbon monoxide gas, but greater than half don't do anything to stop it from occurring.

 “Carbon monoxide is a colorless odorless gas that can be very harmful,” says Dr. Lance Broy.
 “Initial symptoms can be confused for the flu – you can have nausea and fatigue but actually can progress and cause organ damage or even death.”

-Any appliance in your home that consumes fuels like gas, oil, or wood – such as furnaces, water heaters, fireplaces or clothes dryers – has the chance to give off carbon monoxide if the system is not running correctly or if it wasn’t installed correctly.
+Any appliance in your home that consumes fuels like gas, oil, or wood – such as furnaces, water heaters, fireplaces or clothes dryers – has the opportunity to give off carbon monoxide if the system is not working correctly or if it wasn’t installed the right way.

 Your annual furnace service company can help identify any troubling concerns.
 When you have furnace service completed, your technician should:

-- Look for any other suspicious things that may compromise your safety
+- Look for any other weird things that could compromise your safety

 - Help you find any additional areas where you may want to end up adding a carbon monoxide detector

-- Tune-up your system so that you know your equipment is working at its best efficiency, helping provide peace-of-mind that you’re in a great spot to potentially save money this winter
+- Tune-up your system so that you know your equipment is running at its best efficiency, helping offer peace-of-mind that you’re in a good spot to potentially save money this winter